 PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

-You DO need to choose the PIM that solves all the problems you have, so DON’T buy one if you don’t need one.
+You DO need to choose the PIM that solves all your problems, so DON’T buy one if you don’t need one.

 But how do you know if you need one or not?